Register Branch Office in the Philippines

 Export-oriented branches are not subject to the $200,000 or $100,000 assigned capital if exporting physical goods or services or generating revenue from abroad amounting to more than 60% of its gross sales the branch office can be fully foreign-owned, as it is considered an Export Enterprise under the Foreign Investments Act.
 You can register a branch office in the Philippines with as little as P5,000 paid up capital.
 However, most banks require P25,000 – P50,000 to open a corporate bank account.

-It is advisable for companies to register their remiitance with the Central Bank of the Philippines or Bangko Sentral ng Pilipinas and obtain a BSRD.
+It is advisable for companies to register their remittance with the Central Bank of the Philippines or Bangko Sentral ng Pilipinas and obtain a Bangko Sentral Registration Document (BSRD).

 Branch Office Registration Requirements